LearnTeachCode/debugging-report-template/README.md

 2. If "a" in the assignment is not the same as a in the form, then == should take care of the possibly different types and then compare the values, which are the same.

 3. Even changing Line 26 to a literal answer of "a" without a variable doesn't result in the correct message.

+4. Setting Line 26 to true will always result in correct answer, no matter what I type.
 ```

 <br/>